Microwave power meter: Diode

 Many microwave power heads use diodes to rectify the incident microwave power, and have extremely fast response.
 The diode would generally be used in its square-law region and hence give an output voltage proportional to the incident RF power.
 In order to extend their dynamic range beyond the square-law region, linearity correction circuits or multiple diode stacks are used.
 With advancement in comprehensive data compensation algorithm and diode stacks topology, diode sensors like the Keysight E9300A is able to respond properly to complex modulated signals over a wide dynamic range.
 Like thermocouple sensors, they often require a reference source.

 Field strength

 Other technologies have been investigated or implemented for use as power sensors but are not widely used today; these include torque-vane, electron-beam, MEMS, Hall effect and atomic fountain based sensors.

-Type of Microwave Power Meters
+Type of microwave power meters

 The two main types of microwave power meters are: